-Other non-financial assets are composed of Prepaid expenses, Sundry domestic, Lease right-of-use, Encrypted digital assets, Assets held for sale, amonng others.
+Other non-financial assets are composed of Prepaid expenses, Sundry domestic, Lease right-of-use, Encrypted digital assets, Assets held for sale, among others.

 Encrypted digital assets can be used as a means of exchange or value reserve and are acquired for trading.
-Recognition and measurement are carried at fair value.
+Recognition and measurement are carried at fair value and are classified in the level 1 of the fair value hierarchy, since their values reflect quoted (unadjusted) prices available in active markets.
 Subsequent appreciation and depreciation are recognized in income for the period.